lsofiadb/CRUD-Information-System/README.md

 Spring boot, PostgreSQL, Lombok, JPA, Java 17

 ## Objetive :telescope:
 This API Rest allows requests to the server through multiples endpoints.
-There are many entities which you could made a CRUD:
+There are many entities which you could make CRUD operations:
 - Farm
 - Product
 - Location